microsoft/OpenHack-FHIR/MC4H/Challenge4-FHIRSyncAgent/ReadMe.md

    * Directory (tenant) ID
 4. Go to Certificates & secrets in the left navigation, click + New client secret, click Add.
    * IMPORTANT: Note the secret for use in deployment steps, as it is only visible during creation
-6. For awareness: The details of this App Registration will be stored in Key Vault secrets **{azureapiforfhirname}kv** once the deployment below is complete
+6. For awareness: The details of this App Registration will be stored in the below Key Vault secrets **{azureapiforfhirname}kv** once the deployment below is complete
    * SA-CDSCLIENTID
    * SA-CDSSECRET
    * SA-CDSTENANTID